teleivo/cs143/README.md

 2. I also had to add `./bin/java_cup` with an absolute path to the CUP library.
 You will need to adjust that path.

+## Issues

+* The assignment numbers I reference might not match the ones you find online.
+I think they might have changed over time.

+## TODO

+* fix the symbolic links in each assignment.
+The mycoolc, my... use `./lexer` and so forth which don't always exist so fail.
+As they are prefixed with my I guess the intetion is they only use my implementations.
+How to then add the reference impl next to it

+* how should `mycool` work in each assignment? it uses files that don't exist

-TODO mention paths and other issues related to not running this in a VM
+* mention paths and other issues related to not running this in a VM